-We begin by examining the models calibrated to reproduce the z = 0.1 GSMF.
-Besides the GSMF, the evolution of the comoving stellar mass density of each simulation is examined, as are the sizes and specific star formation rates (SSFRs) of galaxies at z = 0.1.
+We begin by examining the models calibrated to reproduce the z=0.1 GSMF.
+Besides the GSMF, the evolution of the comoving stellar mass density of each simulation is examined, as are the sizes and specific star formation rates (SSFRs) of galaxies at z=0.1.
 As discussed by S15, the GSMF and galaxy sizes were used for the calibration process, so are not presented as predictions.
-Although the model parameters were not adjusted in order to improve the correspondence between the simulated and observed SSFRs, the former were inspected throughout the calibration process, and hence the predictions of the SSFRs are not 'blind'.
+Although the model parameters were not adjusted in order to improve the correspondence between the simulated and observed SSFRs, the former were inspected throughout the calibration process, and hence the predictions of the SSFRs are not "blind".
 The aim of this exercise is to examine how different implementations of physical processes impact upon the properties of galaxies and their environments.
 As part of this procedure, the conditions of the ISM from which stars are born are also explored.

-4.1.1 The GSMF
+4.1.1 The galaxy stellar mass function

-The z = 0.1 GSMFs of the four calibrated simulations, FBconst (red curve), FB $\sigma$ (green), FBZ (cyan) and Ref (dark blue), run using L050N0752 initial conditions, are shown in the left-hand panel of Fig. 2.
-The right-hand panel also shows the GSMF of the reference model at intermediate resolution in a L = 100 cMpc volume (Ref-L100N1504, red curve), which was introduced by S15, and in a smaller L = 25 cMpc realization (Ref-L025N376, green), which is used in Section 4.2 as a baseline against which to compare several single parameter variations of the reference model.
-Maintaining the convention established by \$15, curves are drawn with dotted lines where galaxies are less massive than 100 (initial mass, $m_g$ ) baryonic particles, as resolution tests (presented in S15) indicate that sampling errors due to finite resolution are significant in this regime.
-At the high-mass end, curves are drawn with dashed lines where the GSMF is sampled by fewer than 10 galaxies per ( $\Delta \log{10} M = 0.2$ ) bin.
+The z = 0.1 GSMFs of the four calibrated simulations, FBconst (red curve), FB σ (green), FBZ (cyan) and Ref (dark blue), run using L050N0752 initial conditions, are shown in the left-hand panel of Figure 2.
+The right-hand panel also shows the GSMF of the reference model at intermediate resolution in a $L = 100 \,\mathrm{cMpc}$ volume (Ref-L100N1504, red curve), which was introduced by S15, and in a smaller L=25 cMpc realisation (Ref-L025N376, green), which is used in §4.2 as a baseline against which to compare several single parameter variations of the reference model.
+Maintaining the convention established by S15, curves are drawn with dotted lines where galaxies are less massive than 100 (initial mass, $m{\rm g}$) baryonic particles, as resolution tests (presented in S15) indicate that sampling errors due to finite resolution are significant in this regime.
+At the high-mass end, curves are drawn with dashed lines where the GSMF is sampled by fewer than 10 galaxies per $(\Delta \log{10} M = 0.2)$ bin.
 Data points represent the GSMF inferred from the Sloan Digital Sky Survey (Li & White 2009, SDSS, filled circles) and the Galaxy and Mass Assembly (Baldry et al. 2012, GAMA, open circles) survey.
 In both cases, the data have been adjusted for consistency with the value of the Hubble parameter adopted by the simulations.
-GAMA measurements on scales $M < 10^8 \,\mathrm{M{\odot}}$ are drawn as lower limits, since the data are expected to be incomplete at the typical surface brightness associated with these galaxies (Baldry et al. 2012).
+GAMA measurements on scales $M{\star} < 10^8 \, \mathrm{M{\odot}}$ are drawn as lower limits, since the data are expected to be incomplete at the typical surface brightness associated with these galaxies (Baldry et al. 2012).

-In the range of stellar masses where the mass resolution and volume of the simulation enable a robust measurement of the GSMF $(10^8 < M \lesssim 10^{11} M{\odot})$ , the number density of galaxies at fixed stellar mass produced by each of the four calibrated models is consistent with the observational data to <0.31 dex.
-This precision is comparable to the systematic uncertainty associated with spectrophotometric techniques for inferring galaxy stellar masses, indicating that
+In the range of stellar masses where the mass resolution and volume of the simulation enable a robust measurement of the GSMF ($10^8 < M\star \lesssim 10^{11} \, \mathrm{M}\odot$), the number density of galaxies at fixed stellar mass produced by each of the four calibrated models is consistent with the observational data to $< 0.31 \, \mathrm{dex}$.
+This precision is comparable to the systematic uncertainty associated with spectrophotometric techniques for inferring galaxy stellar masses, indicating that a more precise reproduction of the GSMF may be unwarranted9 (e.g. Conroy et al. 2009; Pforr et al. 2012).
+This degree of consistency with observational data is typical of that associated with semi-analytic galaxy formation models.
+The reproduction of z=0.1 GSMF by multiple cosmological hydrodynamical simulations featuring feedback efficiencies governed by such distinct schemes is unprecedented in the literature (see also Fig. 5 of S15).